texx00/sandypi/docker/readme.md

 ## Download the docker-compose file

+The [Docker image](https://hub.docker.com/repository/docker/texx00/sandypi) requires some specific setup to run.
-It is possible to download the file in two ways:
+To simplify this setup it is possible to use a docker-compose script that can be downloaded in two different ways:

 - [command line](download-from-command-line)
 - [from browser](download-from-browser)